Yuri Raevsky: Biography

 Towards the end of October in Kharkiv, Raevsky raped, killed and robbed another woman, a local of the city.
 The next day, while trying to sell the Polish demi-season coat of his victim, he was arrested.
-It is noteworthy that at the time of detention Raevsky was only suspected of speculation, with the female militiaman who wrote the protocol on the administrative offense writing him a pass to leave.
+It is noteworthy that at the time of detention, Raevsky was only suspected of speculation, with the female militiaman who wrote the protocol on the administrative offence writing him a pass to leave.
 But while in the department, suspicions were aroused because the identity of the detainee could not be quickly established, as he did not have a passport with him, claiming that he had arrived from the Kursk Oblast.
-But information about the residence and workplace of the detainee couldn't be verified.
+However, information about the residence and workplace of the detainee couldn't be verified.
 Soon, after paying attention to orientation, in which the murder of a woman associated with rape was mentioned, and the stealing of a Polish demi-season overcoat.

 The investigation lasted about a year.
 The forensic psychiatric examination, conducted in 1972 in the Serbsky Center, recognized Raevsky as sane, but could not explain the reason for his cruelty.